smartdevicelink/sdl_requirements/detailed_docs/Protocol/encryption_policies_flags_TRS.md

 SDL must

-send OnPermissionsChang(requireEncryption=true) notification to mob app enable encryption for RPC service 7 receive/send all the RPCs within that function group encrypted
+send OnPermissionsChange(requireEncryption=true) notification to mob app enable encryption for RPC service 7 receive/send all the RPCs within that function group encrypted